Advanced Education Program Applications open May 10, 2023

 |Program Duration||24 Months||12 Months||72 Months||30 Months||24 Months||36 Months|

-All applicants are required to submit an application through the Postdoctoral Application Support Service (PASS).
-PASS is a centralized application service for more than 460 participating postdoctoral dental education programs.
-All PASS application materials may be requested online at www.adea.org.
+All applicants are required to submit an online application through the Postdoctoral Application Support Service (PASS).
+PASS is a centralized application service for more than 700 participating postdoctoral dental education programs.
 Please follow PASS application instructions with regard to the submission of application materials such as transcripts and general letters of evaluation/recommendation.
 All programs require 3-4 PEF's (Professional Evaluation Form) be submitted through the PASS service.
 Supplemental materials such as a CV or undergraduate transcript may be uploaded to PASS.
 Please do not send these additional materials directly to our program unless you receive a specific request from Admissions personnel.
 Unsolicited material(s) will be shredded.

-Please refer to the chart below for application requirements specific to each program.
+Please refer to the chart above for application requirements specific to each program.

-OHSU no longer requires the Supplemental Application for Admission to Advanced Education Programs.
-However, a $75.00 non-refundable application processing fee must accompany your application.
+OHSU requires a $75.00 non-refundable application processing fee.
 The application fee can be paid online.

 OHSU’s General Practice Residency, Oral and Maxillofacial Surgery, Orthodontics, Pediatric Dentistry and Periodontics programs participate in the Postdoctoral Dental Matching Program.
 If you are submitting an application to any of these programs you must register to obtain a Match number.
 Please include your Match number on your PASS application.
 To obtain a Match number please visit www.natmatch.com/dentres/